Francesco149/flake/README.md

 whenever you want to rebuild the system, you can simply run the alias `xb` from a shell. the flake must be located at `~/flake` for this to work, so you will have to move it if your default user is not the same as the stock nixos user

+# notes about streaming on linux
+these are just random notes for myself, things discovered through trial and error

+* use a jack input client for virtual sound devices, or whenever possible. do NOT use the pulse audio input capture on obs. it will cause choppy audio, especially with a lot of devices.
+  I don't know if it's the pipewire pulse compatibility or if it does the same thing on pulse. the jack input also makes it easier to manage on carla because it names the obs inputs